 It “feels” like Roger spends a massive amount of time hovering above the court than actually touching it.
 When he does make contact, it is only briefly.
 The purple concrete is simply a launching pad for another assault forward.
 Another opportunity to allow his body weight to drive through the ball.
 He is Peter Pan.
 He rides a magic carpet.
 I don’t know how he does it… but he does it.
 Gravity has not yet caught up to this man from Switzerland.

-Neither of these two guys dwell on an error.
+Neither of these two guys dwells on an error.
 They know it’s a critical part of the game.
-They know that good errors lead to good shots, that lead to trophies.
+They know that good errors lead to good shots that lead to trophies.
 When they miss a shot, they go to their strings, contemplate the error, mentally fix it in their mind, and move on as soon as possible.
-There is no nonsense on the court.
+There is no-nonsense on the court.
 No self abuse.
 No self destruction.
-No looking at the coaches box and losing their mind.
+No looking at the coaches’ box and losing their mind.

-Hockey great, Wayne Gretzky, famously said he does not skate to where the puck is – he skates to where it is going to be.
+Hockey great Wayne Gretzky famously said he does not skate to where the puck is – he skates to where it is going to be.
 That’s what you get with these two.
 Federer seemed to be a little bit better at it today.
-He would hit a shot and recover to a part of the court that would affect the decision making of Del Potro.
-He would identify the probability, the percentages, and position his body to win the point without even having to hit another ball.
+He would hit a shot and recover to a part of the court that would affect the decision-making of Del Potro.
+He would identify the probability and the percentages and position his body to win the point without even having to hit another ball.
 What do I mean by that?
 Well, he would stand where Juan Martin wanted to hit it, which forced the Argentine to go for a little more – play closer to the lines to be effective.
 It also opened up another part of the court that was lower percentage.
-Federer baited Juan Martin with the low percentage options, and visually took away the high percentage areas.
+Federer baited Juan Martin with the low percentage options and visually took away the high percentage areas.
 Genius.
 But we never see that genius if we track the ball.
 We miss the art of court position.
 Not today.
 Not from three rows back on the baseline.

-It was an absolute please to watch the match from such close range.
+It was an absolute pleasure to watch the match from such close range.
 I hope you get a little bit of a feel for what it was like.